Software Setup

 • The username must be pifinder

-• The host name, password, network settings and locale should be customized for your needs.
+• Customize the host name, password, network settings, and locale for your needs.

 Raspberry Pi Imager settings

-• Once the image is burned to an SD card, insert it into the PiFinder and power it up.
-It will probably take a few minutes to boot the first time.
+• Once you’ve written the image to an SD card, insert it into the PiFinder and turn it on.
+The first boot takes a few minutes.

 • Update all packages.
-This is not strictly required, but is a good practice.
+This isn’t strictly required, but it’s good practice.

 • sudo apt update